Bialystok District: Resistance

+In preparation for the Operation Tempest, smaller groups in Białystok District also joined the Home Army, but with significant clandestine achievements to their credit, such as the Independent Poland and the Combat Organization "Wschód".
+After the arrest in April 1943 and subsequent execution in Nowosiółki of W. Praga and Mieczysław Blahuszewski, the activities of the Polish People's Party and the Peasant Battalions ceased.
+Polish socialists had already dispersed earlier, and in general, in the territories incorporated into the USSR in 1939, no units of the Gwardia Ludowa and the People's Army or the Polish Workers' Party were formed.
+However, after the severe blows inflicted by the Soviet occupier, the political structures of the nationalists were partially reborn.
+Initially, the strongest was the National Military Organization, but it was broken up by the NKVD in 1940, so the youth group moved to the Military Organization Lizard Union the following year.
 In January 1944, the region's Home Army began participating in Operation Tempest launching a series of uprisings throughout Białystok.
 In July and August 1944, the territory of Bialystok District was taken over by the Red Army up to the Narew-Bobr line.
 The government seat for the Chief of Civil Administration was then moved to Bartenstein.
-In January 1945, the Red Army overrun the last areas of Bialystok District, namely the remaining parts of the districts Łomża and Grajewo, driving the Germans completely out of the territory.
+In January 1945, the Red Army overran the last areas of Bialystok District, namely the remaining parts of the districts Łomża and Grajewo, driving the Germans completely out of the territory.